Sophia Hawthorne (actress)

-Sophia Hawthorne (1976 – 17 February 2016) was a New Zealand actress.
+Sophia Hawthorne (18 November 1976 – 17 February 2016) was a New Zealand actress.
 She was the daughter of actors Elizabeth and Raymond Hawthorne, and sister of actress Emmeline Hawthorne.

 In 2004 she starred in The Insider's Guide To Happiness, a New Zealand-produced drama series, and in 2005 she was seen in The Insider's Guide To Love.

-She was born in 1976 and died on 17 February 2016 in New Zealand after a long battle with depression.
+She was born on 18 November 1976 and died on 17 February 2016 in New Zealand after a long battle with depression.